juxor/afaq/markdown/secI1.md

 can suggest that capitalism adds two extra layers of uncertainty.
 As with any economy, there is the uncertainty that produced goods will meet an actual need of others (i.e., that it has a use-value).
-The market adds another layer of uncertainty by adding the need for its price to exceed costs a market.
-Finally, capitalism adds another level of uncertainty in that the capitalist class must make suffice profits as well.
+The market adds another layer of uncertainty by adding the need for its price to exceed costs.
+Finally, capitalism adds another level of uncertainty in that the capitalist class must make sufficient profits as well.
 Thus, regardless of how much people need a specific good if capitalists cannot make a profit from it then it will not be produced.

 Uncertainty will, of course, afflict a communist-anarchist society.
 Mistakes in resource allocation will happen, with some goods over produced at times and